Lawrence Buell (academic)

-Lawrence Ingalls Buell (born 1939) is Powell M. Cabot Professor of American Literature Emeritus at Harvard University, specialist on antebellum American literature and a pioneer of Ecocriticism.
-He is the 2007 recipient of the Jay Hubbell Medal for Lifetime Achievement in American Literary studies, the "highest professional award that the American Literature Section of the MLA can give."
-He won the 2003 Warren-Brooks Award for outstanding literary criticism for his 2003 book on Ralph Waldo Emerson.
-His Writing for an Endangered World won the 2001 John G. Cawelti Award for the best book in the field of American Culture Studies.
+Lawrence Ingalls Buell (born 1939) is Powell M. Cabot Professor of American Literature Emeritus at Harvard University and a foundational figure of ecocriticism.
+He is the 2007 recipient of the Jay Hubbell Medal for lifetime achievement in American literary studies from the Modern Language Association.
+He won the 2003 Warren–Brooks Award for literary criticism for his 2003 book on Ralph Waldo Emerson.
+His Writing for an Endangered World won the 2001 John G. Cawelti Award for the best book in American culture studies from the Popular Culture Association.
 He retired from Harvard in 2011.

 Life and work

-Professor Buell earned an A.B. at Princeton University in 1961 before enrolling at Cornell University for his Ph.D., which he was awarded in 1966.
+Buell earned an A.B. at Princeton University in 1961 before enrolling at Cornell University for his Ph.D., which he was awarded in 1966.
 He was assistant professor and then professor at Oberlin College from 1966 until he moved to Harvard in 1990.
-He was a Guggenheim Foundation fellow, 1987-1988.

-Buell served as the Harvard College Dean of Undergraduate Education from 1992–1996, and later chaired the Department of English and American Literature and Languages.
-He also served on the graduate committee for degrees in the study of American Civilization.